asieduernest12/mui_metrikal_j/Readme.md

 - Create your 3 components (you already have BarChart, you need Editor and Header) - start with a static layout (header 100% width, editor/barchart/third visualization 50% width) -x Use population.json for debugging, implement it as a state in the App component and send as prop to child components.
-- Load: Load a dataset via localStorage.
+-x Load: Load a dataset via localStorage.
 Have the user prompted to select filenames (e.g., population.json) that are in local storage.
 No text entry!
-- Save as: Save the current datasetâ€™s state to localStorage.
+-x Save as: Save the current datasetâ€™s state to localStorage.
 Prompt the user to enter a fileName to save it as.
 Overwrite the fileName field in the dataset, and store the dataset to localStorage.
 You can overwrite a dataset with the same name
-- Save: Save as, but no prompts.
+-x Save: Save as, but no prompts.
 Just update the current dataset in localStorage
-- Your App should initially load in the following 2 datasets to local storage, and initialize with population.json: population.json
+-x Your App should initially load in the following 2 datasets to local storage, and initialize with population.json: population.json

 {